thibaup/zwerk-weather/README.md

 - Smooth day, night, rain, snow, fog, and thunder scenes.
 - Scene-aware glass surfaces and a progressive top gradient blur.
 Supported OnePlus devices use the OEM gradient-blur path; other devices use the portable fallback.
 - Android widget with a compact layout at small sizes and a five-hour strip at normal 4×2 sizes.

+## Privacy and monetization
+* **No ads.**
+* No paid subscription is required.
+* No account is required.
+* Weather requests are made using the Google Cloud API key configured by the user.

 ## Requirements